Insurance Guide

 State-by-State Variations

-Workers compensation regulations vary widely across the U.S. Some states require coverage for even the smallest firms, while others have higher employee thresholds.
+Workers' compensation regulations vary widely across the U.S. Some states require coverage for even the smallest firms, while others have higher employee thresholds that may exempt small businesses.
 Knowing these differences is key to helping your contractor clients remain compliant.

 Coverage Mandates